mariya/musicproduction/_posts/2014-02-11-daw-skills-you-cant-live-without.markdown

               </div>
               <div id="about-tutorial-content" class="panel-collapse collapse in">
                 <div class="panel-body">
-                  <p>This is my second assignment for the Introduction to Music Production Course.</p>
+                  <p>This is my second assignment for the <a href="https://www.coursera.org/course/musicproduction">Introduction to Music Production Course.</a></p>
                   <p>I’m new to music production, so starting out with an advanced DAW like Ableton Live was a challenge.
 It took me hours to navigate from session view to arrangement view and actually start playing with tracks.
-It seems I’ve largely figured out the basics, though, and here they are.</p>
+It seems I’ve figured out the basics, though, and here they are.</p>
+                  <p>Thank you so much for reading and watching!</p>
                 </div>
               </div>
             </div>